The Ratbag Encyclopedia

 Death certificate for a Richard Edwards born c 1808 issued in Victoria

 The issue is that he had already been declared dead for moral purposes before 25 February 1861, when his “widow” married her second husband in the 2nd Wesleyan Chapel, Perth, Western Australia.
 Edwards had first married the then heavily pregnant Jane Devling back on 6 August 1850.
-The marriage of the 42 year old Edwards to the teenaged Devling also provided the only evidence so far that Richard Edwards had married before and that first wife was now dead.
-The identity of his first marriage, or if there were any children living or dead produced during the union has yet to be uncovered.
+The marriage of the 42 year old Edwards to the teenaged Devling also provides the only evidence so far that Richard Edwards had married before and that first wife was now dead.
+The identity of his first marriage, or if there were any children (living or dead) produced during the union has yet to be uncovered.

 Richard Edwards’ father (also named Richard Edwards), his mother Elizabeth nee Tumlins, and five of his siblings: George, Samuel, Dinah, Joshua and Matthew, were sent to Western Australia as part of the immigration plans of Thomas Peel and former Sydney convict (unknown to Peel) Solomon Levy.
 They arrived in the Hooghly on 12 February 1830 and were among the many who went hungry on the beach at Clarence (Woodman Point, south of Fremantle) while Peel had his nervous breakdown back on ship.
-Freed from their employment contracts with Peel by the colonial government before any of them died, Richard senior eventually found himself employed by Captain Frederick Irwin and his relative William Mackie to manage and farm their lands in Upper Swan issued to them by dint of being well connected members of the Colonial ruling clique.
+Freed from their employment contracts with Peel by the colonial government before any more of them died, Richard senior eventually found himself employed by Captain Frederick Irwin and his relative William Mackie to manage and farm their lands in Upper Swan issued to them by dint of being well connected members of the Colonial ruling clique.

 Edwards’ background back in Gloucestershire was as a Yeoman farmer and brickmaker, a trade carried on by his eldest son Josiah, who remained in Britain, as did another daughter, and Richard junior, for a time.
 As builder, Richard Edwards senior would construct many well regarded houses in the Swan Valley for both the colony’s gentry, and later on, himself.
 Few of these survive, but one structure that does endure is the church of All Saints in Upper Swan commenced in 1838.
 Both the elder Richard Edward and his wife are buried in the grounds of this church.